 How to Identify Cucumber Beetles & Their Damage

-The most common cucumber beetle you will see is the striped beetle which is a yellow beetle with black stripes.
+The most common cucumber beetle you’ll see is the striped beetle which is a yellow beetle with black stripes.
 The other type is the spotted beetle which is a yellow beetle with black spots.
-They are small, around 5mm in size, and fly which makes them hard to catch.
+They’re small, around 5mm in size, and fly which makes them hard to catch.

-Cucumber beetles eat the leaves and stems, creating holes in the leaves.
+Cucumber beetles eat the leaves and flowers, creating holes in both, but killing the blooms.
 They also feed on the roots and can transmit bacterial wilt.
 The biggest damage that they do is eating the flowers of the plants, as it blocks any chances of pollination, leaving you with no fruit on your plant.

 Commonly Affected Plants

 Cucumber beetles are attracted to cucurbits such as zucchini, squash and cucumbers.
-However, they are most attracted to cucumbers and do the most damage to these plants.
+However, they’re most attracted to cucumbers and do the most damage to these plants.

 Life Cycle of Cucumber Beetles

-Cucumber beetles life cycle is 8 weeks, and adults come in two cycles each year.
+A cucumber beetles life cycle is 8 weeks, and adults come in two cycles each year.
 The female beetles lay eggs in the soil near the cucurbit plants, and these larvae feed on the roots of the plant.
-The first set of adult beetles emerge in June, where they will eat young cucurbit plants.
-They then lay eggs, and a second generation emerges in September.
+The first set of adult beetles emerge in June, where they’ll eat young cucurbit plants.
+They then lay eggs in the soil, and a second generation emerges in September.

 How to Control Cucumber Beetles